vaughnteegarden/slate/source/includes/_howto.md

 # SDK Feature Use

-This section describes the intended usage of the SDK to build specific feature-related functionalities.
+This section describes the usage of the SDK to build specific feature-related functionalities.

 ## Basic Usage